KNowledgeOnWebScale/solid-web-monetization/.docs/docs/microstore/technical.md

 !!! warning ""
     :material-file-outline: `/src/app/services/image.service.ts`

-This is a simple service that is able to consistently generate multiple generated images with at random picked colors, interleaved with some _premium_ images.
+This is a simple service that is able to consistently generate multiple generated images with randomly picked colors, interleaved with some _premium_ images.

 #### Solid service

 !!! warning ""
     :material-file-outline: `/src/app/services/solid.service.ts`

 This service contains the code to read from the WebID document on the solid pod of the user.
-It mainly uses the [n3 library](#libraries) to read the solid [WebID profile](#webid-profile) and fetch the proper quads/triples.
+It mainly uses the [n3](https://www.npmjs.com/package/n3) library to read the Solid [WebID profile](#webid-profile) and fetch the proper triples.

 The [code](https://github.com/KNowledgeOnWebScale/solid-web-monetization/blob/master/solid-microstore/src/app/services/solid.service.ts) itself is documented.